 Remember that all loans have to be paid back with interest, unlike gift aid.
 However, with need-based federal loans, the government pays the interest while the student is in college.
 These are called subsidized loans.
 With unsubsidized loans, the borrower is responsible for paying the interest both before and after graduation.

-Most federal loans are for students, but there’s also a federal loan specifically for parents, called the PLUS loan, that can help pay college costs.
+Most federal loans are for students, but there’s also a federal loan specifically for parents, called the parent PLUS loan, that can help pay college costs.

 Read More About It